Poland Job Interview Tips

 Other Poland Job Interview Info

-We hope that your Poland job interview has been successful.
-Follow up the job interview with a thank you letter.
+We hope that your Luxembourg job interview has been successful.
+So, follow up the interview with a thank you letter.
 Employers regard this as an indication of your strong interest in the position.

 Good luck with your Poland job interview!